idaloof/nginx-load-balancer/README.md

 # Using NGINX as a load balancer

-This repo is created to test how to use NGINX as a load balancer together with Docker and and a very simple server application using Express js.
+This repo is created to test how to use NGINX as a load balancer together with Docker and a very simple server application using Express js.

 The idea is to distribute requests and load across multiple instances of the server application.